19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 ### Complaint by employment inspector

 24\.
-For the purpose of section 133 of the Criminal Procedure Code (Cap.
-68) and notwithstanding subsections (1) and (2) thereof, a Magistrate may take cognizance of any offence under this Act upon receiving a complaint in writing and signed by any employment inspector.
+For the purpose of section 151 of the Criminal Procedure Code 2010, on receiving the complaint in writing and signed by any employment inspector, the Magistrate must proceed to issue a summons or warrant in accordance with section 153 of the Criminal Procedure Code 2010.

+[15/2010 wef 02/01/2011]

 Person primarily liable may exempt himself from liability